How to achieve more by doing less?

 You can buy the 80/20 Principle book on Amazon by clicking here.

 The 80/20 Principle and Priorities

-There’s a certain aspect of this book that’s dedicated to precisely why your strategy is wrong and why you should use the 80/20 principle with regards to your business and sales.
-Through the use of both this book and the principle, you’ll gain clarity on where you’re making the most money or revenue, and why you should focus your 20 percent on that.
-For instance, regarding your revenue, by figuring out which of your products have the most sales in the past month, you can focus on that instead of focusing on the products with the least sales.
-This way, your energy and effort are leading you directly to success instead of setting you up to fail.
+A particular aspect of this book is dedicated to precisely why your strategy is wrong and why you should use the 80/20 principle regarding your business and sales.
+Using both this book and the principle, you’ll gain clarity on where you’re making the most money or revenue and why you should focus your 20 percent on that.
+For instance, regarding your revenues, by figuring out which of your products have the most sales in the past month, you can focus on that instead of those with minor sales.
+This way, your energy, and effort lead you to success instead of setting you up to fail.

 The 80/20 Principle and Relationships

-Contrary to popular belief, the 80/20 principle doesn’t just apply to your professional life, but to all areas of your life- relationships, friendships, and more.
-By applying the 80/20 principle even in other aspects of your life, you end up feeling less drained than before.
-Let’s take for instance- relationships.
+Contrary to popular belief, the 80/20 principle doesn’t just apply to your professional life and all areas of your life- relationships, friendships, and more.
+Using the 80/20 principle, even in other aspects of your life, makes you feel less drained.
+Let’s take, for instance- relationships.
 You spend 5 hours with your significant other, but they still feel frustrated that you’re not spending enough time with them.
+You may spend 5 hours with them, but your focus is on your phone or elsewhere.
 This is where the 80/20 rule can apply.
-You may be spending 5 hours with them, but your focus is on your phone or elsewhere.
-You can apply the 80/20 principle even for the quality of your relationships, and this can be a life-changer.
-The book by Richard Koch can effectively discuss this further on how this principle can be applied to all areas in your life.
+You can use the 80/20 principle even for the quality of your relationships, which can be a life-changer.
+Richard Koch’s book can discuss further how this principle can be applied to all areas of your life.

 The 80/20 Principle and Wealth